WithSecureOpenSource/flaky-tests-detection/README.md

 ### Heatmap generation
 * `--heatmap`
   * Turn heatmap generation on
-  * Two pictures generate: normal fliprate and exponentially weighted moving average fliprate score
+  * Two pictures generated: normal fliprate and exponentially weighted moving average fliprate score
   * Same parameters used as with the printed statistics

 ### Full examples